 On September 29, 2015, SEPA and WH executed an Administrative Order on Consent to move forward with implementation of the site-wide remedy, designated by USEPA as Operable Unit 4 (OU4).
 Under this agreement, WH is working to address site-wide soil, groundwater and six impoundments still requiring remediation, as described in the Record of Decision (ROD) issued by USEPA on September 27, 2012.
 More information can be found on the Site-wide Remedy page.

 On September 30, 2019, USEPA and WH executed an Administrative Order on Consent that allows WH to move forward with design and engineering for the remediation of Operable Unit 8 (OU8), commonly referred to as Impoundments 1 and 2.
+A Consent Decree for Remedial Action Implementation was finalized with the effective date being November 15, 2021.
 Additional information about the remedy, described in the ROD issued by USEPA on September 25, 2018, can be found on the OU8 Remedy page.

 Between 1915 and 1999, prior owners used the site for numerous chemical manufacturing operations.
 The facility was originally built in 1915 by Calco Chemical Company to manufacture intermediate chemicals and dyes.
 In 1929, the facility was purchased by American Cyanamid Company, and the plant was expanded over the next 60 years to meet the increasing demand for chemicals, particularly during and immediately after World War II.
 The manufacture of pharmaceutical intermediates was initiated at the facility in the 1930s and continued until 1999.
 American Home Products Corporation acquired American Cyanamid in November 1994.